sunfounder/fusion-hat/docs/source/fusion_hat/onboard_mcu.rst

 On-Board MCU
 =======================

-The Fusion HAT comes with an GD32E203C8T6 microcontroller.
+The Fusion HAT+ comes with an GD32E203C8T6 microcontroller.
 It is an ARM Cortex-M23 processor with a maximum clock frequency of 72MHz.
 The microcontroller has 64KB of Flash memory and 8KB of SRAM.